B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/SchemaEvaluator.rst

 .. note::
-  If you have provided the ``--loci-reports`` parameter, the points in Panel C and the boxplots in Panel D are clickable an will open the page about the selected locus.
+  If you have provided the ``--loci-reports`` parameter, the points in Panel C and the boxplots in Panel D are clickable and will open the detailed report of the selected locus.

 Loci annotations
 ................